DDM-Lab/PhishingTrainingTask/README.md

 The emails dataset and the human experiment dataset are available on OSF: https://osf.io/r83ag/

 For this particular implementation we are using:
 - PhisingDataset_HFES2019.csv
 - experiment1-outcomefeedback.csv
 - DataInformation.txt (dictionary with variables information)

-`max_decays_M1.csv` and `max_decays_M2.csv` were generated after running Model-Fitting for each model and they contain the best decay for each participant.
+`max_decays_M1.csv` and `max_decays_M2.csv` were generated after running Model-Fitting and the R script for each model and they contain the best decay for each participant.

 `similarity_matrix_emails_nli_large.csv`, `similarity_matrix_sender_nli_large.csv` and `similarity_matrix_subject_nli_large.csv` were generated for each of the features used in our IBL model using a pre-trained language model of Bidirectional Encoder Representation of Transformer (BERT).
 The development of these similarity calculations was done by [Palvi Aggarwal](https://github.com/palvi-12) and [Shova Kuikel](https://github.com/Shovaa).